Astounding Award for Best New Writer: Eligibility and voting

 Writers are eligible for the Astounding Award for two years, and become eligible once they have a work of science fiction or fantasy published in a professional publication.
 Final decisions on eligibility are decided by the Hugo Administrators while qualification criteria are set by the sponsor, Dell Magazine.
 The eligibility criteria for what counts as a professional publication are roughly similar to those of the Science Fiction and Fantasy Writers Association (SFWA).
 As of 2023, qualifying publications must meet at least one of the following criteria: be accepted by SFWA; have at least 10,000 readers; pay the writer at least 8 cents a word and a total of at least US$80; or be self-published or published through a small press, with earnings for the author of at least US$3,000 in one year.

 Members of the current and previous Worldcon are eligible to nominate new writers under the same procedures as the Hugo Awards.
 Initial nominations are made by members in January through March, at which point a shortlist is made of the six most-nominated writers—five prior to 2017—with additional finalists possible in the case of ties.
 Voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.

-Works by winners and finalists of the award were collected in the New Voices series of anthologies, edited by George R. R. Martin, which had five volumes covering the awards from 1973 through 1977 and which were published between 1977 and 1984.
+Between 1977 and 1984, works by winners and finalists of the award were collected in the New Voices series of anthologies, edited by George R. R. Martin, in five volumes covering the awards from 1973 through 1977.
 Michael A. Burstein, who was a finalist in 1996 and won in 1997, commented that the largest effect of winning or being a finalist is not on sales but instead that it gives credibility with established authors and publishers.
 Criticism has been raised about the award that due to the eligibility requirements it honors writers who become well-known quickly, rather than necessarily the best or most influential authors from a historical perspective.

-Over the 53 years the award has been active, 222 writers have been finalists.
-Of these, 54 authors have won, including one tie.
-There have been 62 writers who were finalists twice, 22 of whom won the award in their second year.
+Over the 54 years the award has been active, 226 writers have been finalists.
+Of these, 55 authors have won, including one tie.
+There have been 63 writers who were finalists twice, 22 of whom won the award in their second year.